iiMilan/iiMilan/README.md

 - 👋 Hi, I’m @iiMilan
 - 👀 I’m interested in java and plugins
-- 🌱 I’m currently learning nothing as for now.
-Looking into a java course in the future.
+- 🌱 I’m currently learning java atm.
+Really excited.
 - 📫 The best way to reach me is Discord.
 This is my Tag: iiMilan#0035

 <!---